codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/oauth-setup.md

 ## Authentication for Git providers and runtime accounts
-The [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"} page displays the accounts by Git provider and the authentication method selected for the same.
+The [Git Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"} page displays the accounts by Git provider and the authentication method selected for the same.

 Authentication accounts are organized by Runtimes.
 A runtime can have a single authentication account.
 The Type column identifies the authentication for the provider account as either Codefresh, Custom, or PAT (personal access token).